logo for matrixlab-examples.com

 3D Simple Animation

-In this short article we’re going to experiment with simple animation in 3D.
 In the first experiment, we are going to work with a sphere and are going to rotate our view angle without changing any size.
 In the second experiment, we’re going to draw a paraboloid, change its size and rotate.
 These basic techniques are the foundation of 3D animation with Matlab.

 1. Working with a sphere